If you do a quick search for the different Muay Thai gloves one brand that is guaranteed to stand out is Yokkao.

 Fit/Comfort of the Glove

 Yokkao gloves fit reasonably well.
 They have the typical Muay Thai glove feel that you get when you put on a pair of Twins gloves.
-The provide good cushion when you hit the bag and provide a decent amount of wrist support as well.
+The provide a good cushion when you hit the bag and provide a decent amount of wrist support as well.

 I would honestly say that Yokkao fits pretty standard when compared to other Muay Thai gloves out there.
 This is not a knock on Yokkao, but they didn’t create a revolutionary glove by any standard (not that they should have.)
 If you like Twins or Windy gloves, you will probably enjoy wearing the Yokkao gloves.

-Obviously, fit and comfort also comes down to hand size.
+Obviously, fit and comfort also come down to hand size.
 My hands are average in size, so I wouldn’t be a good person to judge if these are good gloves for someone who has largest hands.

 The design is where Yokkao really stands out among the rest of the Muay Thai manufacturers.
-You can really tell that the owner and CEO of the company was a fashion model and is into design.
+You can really tell that the owner and CEO of the company was a fashion model and is into the design.
 Some of the colors and styles are truly one of a kind (not always in a good way).

 Maybe because I’m a traditionalist, but I really don’t like their design.
 I find the colors too much and they rarely stick to a basic color scheme with their products.
 While you could argue Yokkao’s design sets them apart, I would argue that they often do too much on their products.

-Now i’m not a designer by any stretch of the imagination, but I’ve always learned that Less is More when it comes to design.
+Now I’m not a designer by any stretch of the imagination, but I’ve always learned that Less is More when it comes to design.
 Unfortunately, the Yokkao designers never really got the memo and come up with some of the most unique (ugliest) designs you will come across.
 While other brands like Fairtex have nice simple elegant designs, Yokkao tries to do too much in this department and falls short.

 Don’t get me wrong, the basic colored Yokkao gloves are nice and simple.
 However, when you move on towards some of their fancier styles I really wouldn’t be caught wearing a pair of them.
 That being said, if you happen to like their designs and styles there is nothing wrong with that.
 Everyone is entitled to their own opinions.